-State (Appendix D.3) Model Overview Payment Mechanism Provider Incentives & Participation Quality Outcomes & Reporting Oregon Oregon (OR) established Coordinated Care Organizations (CCOs - community- based Managed Care Organizations that operate similarly to ACOs).
+State (Appendix D.3) Model Overview Payment Mechanism Provider Incentives & Participation Quality Outcomes & Reporting Oregon Oregon (OR) established Coordinated Care Organizations (CCOs - community-based Managed Care Organizations that operate similarly to ACOs).
 CCOs are geographically defined and are characterized by having formal partnerships with local county public health departments and community representatives.
-Oregon credits its CCOs for reducing overall Medicaid spending growth below the 3.4 percent per year target established as a condition of its 1115 Medicaid demonstration waiver (Phelps et al., n.d.).
-CCOs include health plans, providers, county public health, and community- based organizations CCOs dispense a single global budget covering physical, mental, and dental healthcare for low-income Oregon beneficiaries.
-CCOs have freedom within the global budget to carry out reforms that might improve cost and quality of care (Broffman et al., 2016).
-A percentage of the global budget is withheld by the Oregon Health Authority and linked to 17 quality incentive metrics.
-CCOs are allowed to decide how best to engage patients, manage care, improve outcomes, and reduce costs in their communities (Broffman et al., 2016).
-The global budget model sets CCOs apart from most other ACOs, which use upside risk contracts (Song et al., 2014).
-OR CCO Incentive measures are selected by the Metrics & Scoring Committee each year.
+Oregon credits its CCOs for reducing overall Medicaid spending growth below the 3.4 percent per year target established as a condition of its 1115 Medicaid demonstration waiver.
+457 CCOs include health plans, providers, county public health, and community-based organizations CCOs dispense a single global budget covering physical, mental, and dental healthcare for low-income Oregon beneficiaries.
+CCOs have freedom within the global budget to carry out reforms that might improve cost and quality of care.
+458 A percentage of the global budget is withheld by the Oregon Health Authority and linked to 17 quality incentive metrics.
+CCOs are allowed to decide how best to engage patients, manage care, improve outcomes, and reduce costs in their communities.
+459 The global budget model sets CCOs apart from most other ACOs, which use upside risk contracts.
+460 OR CCO Incentive measures are selected by the Metrics & Scoring Committee each year.
 CCOs can earn quality pool dollars based on performance on these metrics.
-2022 incentive measures include some mental and behavioral health screenings as well as child and adolescent health measures (Oregon Health Authority : CCO Metrics : Office of Health Analytics : State of Oregon , n.d.).
-One study (Oakley et al., 2017) found that following Oregon's implementation of an innovative Medicaid coordinated care model, that women on Medicaid experienced a significant increase in receiving timely prenatal care.
-Another study found that, after the CCO model was implemented, researchers observed significant increases in early prenatal care initiation and a reduction in disparities across insurance types but no difference in care adequacy (Muoto et al., 2016).
-A 2017 study found that the change to CCOs was associated with a 7 percent relative reduction in expenditures across the sum of services, attributable primarily to reductions in inpatient utilization (McConnell et al., 2017).
+2022 incentive measures include some mental and behavioral health screenings as well as child and adolescent health measures.
+461 One study found that following Oregon's implementation of an innovative Medicaid coordinated care model, that women on Medicaid experienced a significant increase in receiving timely prenatal care.
+462 Another study found that, after the CCO model was implemented, researchers observed significant increases in early prenatal care initiation and a reduction in disparities across insurance types but no difference in care adequacy.
+463 A 2017 study found that the change to CCOs was associated with a 7 percent relative reduction in expenditures across the sum of services, attributable primarily to reductions in inpatient utilization.
+464